 I should go.
 I should run.
 And yet she remained frozen, unable to resist the journalist urge to find out where this story led.
 What do you want?
 What are you about?
 She’d been hooked ever since Jamie had told her about his scheme.
 However much she might lie to herself that she could still walk – or even run – away, she had to know.

 Bacigalupi understands that even if we at times do have a choice, that ultimately boils down to luck as well, not merit.
 Having choices doesn’t equal freedom, and the basis for our current moral system is shaky at best.

 You didn’t judge people for caving under pressure; you judged them for those few times when they were lucky enough to have any choice at all.

 The Water Knife‘s language is top-notch.
 Smooth, contemporary, clear.
 Poetic at times.
 A joy to read.

 They’d played dress-up-in-green and pretended it could last forever.
 They’d pumped up the Ice Age and spread it across the land, and for a while they’d turned their dry lands lush.
 Cotton, wheat, corn, soybeans – vast green acreages, all because someone could get a pump going.
 Those places had aspirations.
 And then the water ran out, and they fell back, realizing too late that their prosperity was borrowed, and there would be no more coming.
 The desert was different.
 It had always been a gaunt and feral thing.
 Always hunting for its next sip.
 The desert never forgot itself.

-Despite the slow start of the story, with a bit too much description and setting up in the beginning, and despite that luck of a Latino John McClane tough guy as one of the main characters, I can’t but recommend The Water Knife.
+Despite the slow start of the story – a bit too much description and setting up at first – and despite that luck of a Latino John McClane tough guy as one of the main characters, I can’t but recommend The Water Knife.